-ILSI is funded by its corporate members and company supporters, including leading food and chemical companies.
-ILSI acknowledges receiving funding from industry but does not publicly disclose who donates or how much they contribute.
+ILSI is funded by its corporate members and supporters, including leading food and chemical companies.
+ILSI acknowledges receiving funding from industry but does not publicly disclose which companies donate or how much they contribute.
 Our research reveals:

-- A draft 2016 ILSI North America tax return shows a $317,827 contribution from PepsiCo, contributions greater than $200,000 from Mars, Coca-Cola, and Mondelez, and contributions greater than $100,000 from General Mills, Nestle, Kellogg, Hershey, Kraft, Dr. Pepper, Snapple Group, Starbucks Coffee, Cargill, Uniliver and Campbell Soup.
+- Adraft 2016 ILSI North America tax return shows a $317,827 contribution from PepsiCo; contributions greater than $200,000 from Mars, Coca-Cola, and Mondelez; and contributions greater than $100,000 from General Mills, Nestle, Kellogg, Hershey, Kraft, Dr. Pepper, Snapple Group, Starbucks Coffee, Cargill, Unilever and Campbell Soup.

 Emails show how ILSI seeks to influence policy

-A June 2019 paper in Globalization and Health provides several examples of how ILSI advances the interests of the food industry, especially by promoting industry-friendly science and arguments to policymakers.
-The study is based on documents obtained by U.S. Right to Know via state public records laws.
+June 2019 study in Globalization and Health provides examples of how ILSI advances the interests of the food industry, especially by promoting industry-friendly science and arguments to policymakers.
+See coverage in the New York Times, The BMJ, Guardian, and our news release.